 - We will inform you if we think your child has additional needs and needs support from small group interventions.

-- At parents evenings and at other times teachers will work with parents to set and review targets to support your child.
-Parents can request to see the SENCO at any time by calling the school office and asking for an appointment.
+- At parent’s evenings and at other times teachers will work with parents to set and review targets to support your child.
+Parents can request to speak with the SENCO at any time by calling the school office.
 At the Britwell Campus this is Miss R Austin, at the Town Hall Campus this is Miss S. Squires.

 - Some small group interventions may be used to support children to progress.
 These may be run by a teacher or teaching assistant.
 Your child's class teacher should tell you if this is happening.

-- Parents can access advice on how to support learning at home at any time from the class teacher, Year Leader, Assistant Head Teacher responsible for your child’s phase or a member of the Inclusion and Wellbeing Team.
+- Parents can access advice on how to support learning at home at any time from the class teacher or Year Leader, responsible for your child’s year group or a member of the Inclusion Team.

-- Regular contact between home and school, e.g. home/ school book, phone calls, meetings.
+- Regular contact between home and school, e.g. home/ school communications, phone calls, emails,

 - Individual pupil/ teacher conversations.

-- Pastoral Program (PSP) meetings and/or TAC (Team around the child meetings.
+- Pastoral Support Plan (PSP) meetings and/or TAC (Team around the child meetings).

 - Family Support Worker dedicated to support families.